What is a MIAM?

 Most mediators do charge for the meeting and subsequent mediation.
 The mediator will assess whether parties are eligible for public funding.

-All publication correct at the time of publishing.
+All publications correct at the time of publishing.

 If you have any questions about MIAMs, please do get in touch with a member of Neves’ Family department.